ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

 This is version v0.3.1.
-I will tag this once PTC-Krylo

 - nsol.jl, ptcsol.jl (Newton and pseudo-transient continuation) codes are stable.
 The scalar codes nsolsc.jl and ptcsol.jl are also stable.
+- kl_gmres.jl, the GMRES linear solver, is stable.

 The plan is, for x > 2.